mpnally/Terrifically-Simple-JSON/README.md

 Humans can easily see that this example is following different rules, because we understand the data model, and we can see that the mapping of the data model to the JSON is different from TS-JSON's.
 [Unfortunately, it is not easy to write a computer program to verify this.]
-TS-JSON is trying to define the simplest possible mapping from the underlying data model to JSON, ideally making the mapping so obvious and intuitive that it appears not to exist.

 ## _isA